What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 2. Performance (Power Output) Warranty

-Guarantees the panel will produce at least X% of its rated output after Y years.
+This guarantees the panel will produce at least a certain percentage of its rated output after a set number of years.

 - Typical terms: ≥90% output at year 10, ≥80% at year 25 (varies by brand)